feiphoon/github-workshop/README.md

 ### Exercises

+Here are today's steps to a good collaboration process, and the tasks for each one.
+Click on the titles to view the instructions.

 #### [Creating a repository (one person)](/workshop/01-creating-a-repository)
 3. Each group should pick one teammate to create a repository in Github.
 It should have a README, LICENSE, description and `.gitignore`.
 4. The repository owner should add their teammates as collaborators on the repository.